aishwary4545/Data-Warehouse-With-Aws/README.md

-# Project 3: Song Play Analysis with S3 and Redshift
+# Project 2: Song Play Analysis with S3 and Redshift By Aishwary Patil
 -------------------------
 [![Project passed](https://img.shields.io/badge/project-passed-success.svg)](https://img.shields.io/badge/project-passed-success.svg)

 ### Introduction

-In this project, we try to help one music streaming startup, Sparkify, to move their user base and song database processes on to the cloud.
+In this project, i tried to help one music streaming startup, Sparkify, to move their user base and song database processes on to the cloud.
 Specifically, I build an ETL pipeline that extracts their data from **AWS S3** (data storage), stages tables on **AWS Redshift** (data warehouse with *columnar storage*), and execute **SQL** statements that create the analytics tables from these staging tables.

 ### Datasets
 Datasets used in this project are provided in two public **S3 buckets**.
 One bucket contains info about songs and artists, the second bucket has info concerning actions done by users (which song are listening, etc.. ).
 The objects contained in both buckets